-Molecular biologist Dana Branzei is one of IFOM Milan's youngest tenured group leaders.
-Dana's laboratory researches mechanisms of DNA repair and replication stress tolerance that operate in eukaryotic cells, and the regulatory pathways that coordinate their usage.
+Molecular biologist Dana Branzei researches mechanisms of DNA repair and replication stress tolerance that operate in eukaryotic cells, and how they impact on chromosome structure.

 At a young age Dana, as well as members of the scientific community, discovered her talent for science.
 Participating in Romania's annual Chemistry Olympics throughout her high-school years, she was scouted.
 Receiving exclusive scholarships from the Japanese Ministry of Education, Culture, Sports, Science and Technology, Dana learnt Japanese in one year and then did her bachelor's degree in Pharmaceutical Studies and PhD in molecular biology at Tohoku University in Japan.
 Continuing her career in Japan and affirming herself as a DNA repair and genome stability researcher, Dana then became a research fellow scientist at the prestigious Riken Institute.

 For a brief sabbatical in 2005, Dana worked in Marco Foiani's Lab at IFOM.
 Taking advantage of the technologies available, Dana thrived and achieved amazing results.
 Soon after, Dana chose to return to IFOM.
 She quickly became a Principal Investigator and her lab DNA Repair was immediately supported by important funding bodies including Italian Association for Cancer Research (AIRC) grant, a starting grant from the European Research Council (ERC), and Telethon.
 From 2016, she also receives an ERC Consolidator Grant.